halcyonseeker/leibowitz/lib/thumbnailer/README.md

 - [X] Support images
 - [X] Support video
+- [ ] Make sure more exotic animated images like apng and animated webp are supported by imagemagick, if not detect them and use ffmpeg or something instead
 - [ ] Don't hardcode the default `thumbnailer:*thumbnail-cache-dir*`
       under `/tmp/` then verify Windows and OSX support.
 - [ ] Verify support for audio with embedded cover art